 Before this stage, this is the task of parents and educational institutions to play the role of one’s frontal lobe and develop it as much as possible.
 Video games can also contribute to the well-being of one’s frontal lobe.

-Most of them require solving difficult tasks, engaging logical and critical thinking under the time pressure.
+Most of them require solving difficult tasks and engaging logical and critical thinking under time pressure.